-Trump expected to appear in Manhattan court on Tuesday on more than 30 charges
+Trump attorney goes on media blitz, says there’s ‘zero chance’ he will take plea deal

 “This evening we contacted Mr Trump’s attorney to coordinate his surrender to the Manhattan DA’s Office for arraignment on a Supreme Court indictment, which remains under seal.
 Guidance will be provided when the arraignment date is selected,” he said.

-Mr Trump – who is said to have been caught off guard by Thursday’s announced – railed against the Manhattan prosecutor and the criminal charges in statements and Truth Social posts overnight.
+Mr Trump railed against the Manhattan prosecutor and the criminal charges in statements and Truth Social posts overnight.

 “Prosecutorial misconduct is their new tool, and they’re willing to use it at levels never seen before in our country.
 We’ve had it, but we’ve never had it like this,” he said.